Jaylove1/DA-Baby-Step/README.md

 ----
 # Project Objective: Problem Statement.
-The file contains the segment that manufactures the product, manufacturing cost, sales price, unit sold in different countries.
 The problem now is that has a seller that want to start the production of any of the product in the dataset which product is more profitable that you can go for i each country that also have low manufacturing cost.